 The external subwoofer is a lot less inconspicuous, but at least it’s reasonably slim - and, of course, its positioning is less critical.

-With a multitude of soundbars competing in the budget-to-midrange market, the fact the Yamaha YAS-207 manages to excel in some areas of sonic performance that others don't makes it pretty special.
+With a multitude of budget soundbars competing in a crowded area of the market, the fact the Yamaha YAS-207 manages to excel in some areas of sonic performance that others don't makes it pretty special.

 The YAS-207 is a natural entertainer, and another chapter in Yamaha’s soundbar success story.